samyakpiya/samyakpiya.github.io/README.md

 ## Access my web projects through: ##
 #### https://piyasamyak.github.io/

-### OR

-#### Navigate to projects/sites/ within this repository and open the project you would like to view.
+#### Or: Navigate to projects/sites/ within this repository and open the project you would like to view.
 Each project file includes a "README.md" document that consisits of a direct link to view the correspondnig website project. ####

 ## About ##
 #### This GitHub repository includes different website projects I've built over the last few years. ####